 Some Master Farmers serve in state and national farm leadership positions.
 Others chair prestigious boards or serve with honor at the highest levels of government.
 Still others build their farms or businesses to regional or national prominence.

 However, all serve their communities — building churches, chairing little-known but important committees, organizing harvest for a stricken neighbor — and continue the service-minded commitment that earned them the Master Farmer distinction in the first place.

 Growmark is a financial sponsor of the award.
-Like the Master Farmer award, the Growmark system was born during the 1920s, when farmer cooperatives first organized the Illinois Farm Supply Co.
+Like the Master Farmer award, the Growmark system was born during the 1920s, when nine farmer cooperatives first organized the Illinois Farm Supply Co.
 The FS brand was adopted in 1955 and remains Growmark’s flagship brand.